 Asian markets sink with Wall St as rate fears grow ahead of Fed

-Concerns that the Federal Reserve will have to lift interest rates again or keep them at a 22-year high for an extended period weighed on investor sentiment Wednesday as traders await the bank's latest policy decision.
+Concerns that the Federal Reserve will have to lift interest rates again or keep them at a 22-year high for an extended period weighed on investor sentiment Wednesday as traders awaited the US central bank's latest policy decision.

 While inflation has dropped from the eye-watering levels seen in the middle of last year, thanks to a long-running campaign on monetary tightening, a fresh spike in oil prices has caused a headache for officials as they try to bring prices under control.

-The optimism that the central bank will be able to cut borrowing costs next year has evaporated over the summer as the economy shows few signs of weakness and the labour market remains robust.
+The optimism that the Fed will be able to cut borrowing costs next year has evaporated over the summer as the US economy shows few signs of weakness and the labour market remains robust.

-That has weighed on risk assets as traders contemplate a drawn out period of high rates with tech firms, which rely on borrowing to fuel growth, among the hardest hit.
+That has weighed on risk assets as traders contemplate a drawn-out period of high rates with tech firms, which rely on borrowing to fuel growth, among the hardest hit.

-The Fed is widely expected to keep rates on hold Wednesday, but focus will be on the bank's statement and boss Jerome Powell's post-meeting comments, hoping for an idea about their plans for the next few months and into the new year.
+The Fed is widely expected to keep rates on hold Wednesday, but focus will be on the bank's statement and boss Jerome Powell's post-meeting comments, with traders hoping for an idea about its plans for the next few months and into the new year.

-Policymakers are aiming to keep the country on what Chicago Fed chief Austan Goolsbee called the "golden path", attempting to temper inflation while averting a surge in unemployment and a major economic slowdown.
+Policymakers are aiming to keep the United States on what Chicago Fed chief Austan Goolsbee called the "golden path", attempting to temper inflation while averting a surge in unemployment and a major economic slowdown.

 But Kathryn Rooney Vera, of StoneX, told Bloomberg Television: "Going into 2024 to really get inflation back to that two percent target, the Fed is at least going to have to hold for an extended period of time rather than cut."